mollybee/web-sprint-challenge-adding-data-persistence/README.md

 ## Submission format[x]

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+- [ x] Submit via Codegrade by committing and pushing any new changes.
-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+- [ x] Create a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
+- [x ] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [ x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [ x] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [ x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions [x]